 In an evaluation of 20 developed nations, the CDC and WHO report that U.S.A. has taken a tragic “gold” in traffic fatalities and injuries.
 Based on several factors, including speed of car, intoxicated driving, and seat belt use, American drivers are more at risk for being involved in an injury accident or traffic fatality.

-Our attorneys will aggressively work to protect your rights and claims as a pedestrian accident victim.
-We will begin an immediate investigation of the accident in order to preserve necessary evidence for your claim, and we will assert your rights against all negligent parties.
-We will identify every source of liability and pursue claims on your behalf.
+A pedestrian accident attorney identifies sources of liability and pursues claims on your behalf.
+At McMinn Law Firm, we begin an immediate investigation of the accident in order to preserve necessary evidence for your claim, and we assert your rights against negligent parties.